GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 A few changes have affects across GMT; these are:

+*  Add optional multi-threading capabilities to grdfilter and the potential/grdgravmag3d

 *  Allow comma-separated colors instead of CPT files in options that are used to pass a CPT file (typically this means **-C**).